Online Courses

 Learner Feedback:

-Success Story: Read how the town of Randolph, Massachusetts relied on this course to train their firefighters, police, health officials, mental health providers, social workers and housing managers to reduce stigma and hoarding in their community.
+Success Story: Read how the City of Boston utilized the Hoarding curriculum and worked with BU faculty to train their staff to reduce stigma and hoarding in their community.

 Objectives

-• Assess risk to personal autonomy as it relates to risk to community at large.
+- Assess risk to personal autonomy as it relates to risk to the community at large.

-• Judge the efficacy of interventions used to treat hoarding disorders.
+- Judge the efficacy of interventions used to treat hoarding disorder.

 Course Outline

-• Section VIII: Ethical and Legal Concerns in Hoarding Disorder
+- Section IX: Ethical and Legal Concerns in Hoarding Disorder

 Course Policies